 Globally, the customer satisfaction benchmark number was 94.71% in Q4, posting only a slight dip of .26 percentage points since Q3.

 About the Zendesk Benchmark report

-Unlike a survey or expert opinion, the Zendesk Benchmark is based on actual customer service and support interactions from more than 25,000 companies (across 140 countries) that opted to participate.
-It measures key metrics around customer support efficiency, customer self-service behavior, and levels of customer engagement.
+Unlike a survey or expert opinion, the Zendesk Benchmark is based on actual customer service and support interactions from more than 25,000 organizations across 140 countries that opted to participate.

 Original Benchmark report, March 2012